Riad (architecture)

 A riad or riyad (رياض) is a type of garden courtyard historically associated with house and palace architecture in the Maghreb and al-Andalus.
 Its classic form is a rectangular garden divided into four quadrants by two paved paths intersecting in the center, where a fountain is typically situated.
 The planted areas are usually sunken below the level of the paths.
 Its origin is generally attributed to traditional Persian gardens whose influence spread during the Islamic period.
 The term "riad" is nowadays often used in Morocco to refer to a hotel or guesthouse-style accommodation with shared common areas and private rooms, often within a restored traditional mansion.

 Etymology

 The term riad comes from the Arabic term for "gardens": رياض (riyāḍ), the plural of روضة (rawḍa).
 Historically, the term referred to a type of interior garden common to historic Moorish architecture in Al-Andalus (Iberian Peninsula) and North Africa.
-In particular, it denoted a rectangular courtyard garden symmetrically divided into four parts along its central axes, typically with a fountain at its middle.
+In particular, it denoted a charbagh, a rectangular courtyard garden symmetrically divided into four parts along its central axes, typically with a fountain at its middle.